 In this three-part blog series, I'd like to illustrate the role that knowledge networks can play in informational concepts.
-In this first part, I want to briefly sort the terms and backgrounds, before I look at the potential applications and perspectives that can arise in the next two parts.
+In this first part, I want to briefly sort the terms and backgrounds, before I look in the next two parts at the potential applications and perspectives that can arise.

 Ontology?
 It's a field of philosophy!
 Well, then: "Why is there existence at all and not just nothing?" – undoubtedly an exciting question raised by Martin Heidegger.
 But even if technology-related subjects are often discussed philosophically, information management is more about ontology, as Computer Scientists understand it.
 In principle, we are therefore concerned with the question of how knowledge can be formally represented, visualised and queried.
 Semantic networks or knowledge networks are one possibility.
 But wherein lies the general problem?